 The primary improvement for ad hoc networks made in DSDV over standard distance vector routing is the addition of a sequence number in each routing table entry.
 The use of this sequence number prevents routing loops caused by updates being applied out of order; this problem may be common over multihop wireless transmission, since the routing information may spread along many different paths through the network.
 Each node maintains an even sequence number that it includes in each routing update that it sends, and each entry in a node's routing table is tagged with the most recent sequence number it knows for that destination.
 When a node detects a broken link to a neighbor, the node creates a new routing update for that neighbor as a destination, with an "infinite" metric and the next odd sequence number after the even sequence number in its corresponding routing table entry.
-When a node receives a routing update, for each destination in the update, the node prefers this newly advertised route if the sequence number is greater than in the corresponding entry currently in the node's current table entry for that destination; if the sequence number in the update is less than the current sequence number in the table entry, the new update for that destination; is ignored.
+When a node receives a routing update, for each destination in the update, the node prefers this newly advertised route if the sequence number is greater than in the corresponding entry currently in the node's routing table, or if the sequence numbers are equal and the new metric is lower than in the node's current table entry for that destination; if the sequence number in the update is less than the current sequence number in the table entry, the new update for that destination is ignored.